 Now if you are ready to pick oil-based paint and be like Bob Ross, then you can go on ahead to paint the OUTSIDE surfaces of the bird bath.

-This oil paint set contains 6 colors of oil paint in 1.25 oz tubes.
-You can check out the price of this paint here. (affiliate link)
+This oil paint set contains six colors of oil paint in 1.25 oz tubes.

 However, they also sell single colors if you’d like something like that too!

-The colors included are White, Yellow, Red, Blue, Green, and Black, which are the best colors to paint your birdbath with!
+The colors included are White, Yellow, Red, Blue, Green, and Black.

-What’s good about this set is that it’s price is really economical and because it was originally made with students in mind.
+What’s good about this set is that its price is economical and because it was originally made with students in mind.

 If you want to paint a small little painting of your own on the outside of your bird bath, then this is the perfect choice for you!